yeshwanthkattta/Hunter_Showdown/README.md

 To treat TL-Verilog signals (pipesignals) as signed, use `\$signed($my_sig)`.

+Ternary expressions are king in TL-Verilog.
+Make sure you understand how to use and format them cleanly.
+Use them to customize behavior based on `#ship` among other uses.

 ### Verilog

 In the WAVEFORM viewer, you can find your signals under `SV.team_YOUR_GITHUB_ID` (which you must rename accordingly).